Stroke (journal)

 Stroke is a peer-reviewed medical journal published monthly by Lippincott Williams & Wilkins on behalf of the American Heart Association.
 It covers research on cerebral circulation and related diseases, including clinical research on assessment of risk for stroke, diagnosis, prevention, and treatment, as well as rehabilitation.
 All articles become open access after a 12-month embargo.
-The editor-in-chief was Ralph L. Sacco (University of Miami).
+The editor-in-chief is Argye E. Hillis.

 Indexing and abstracting

 The journal is indexed and abstracted in the following bibliographic databases:

-According to the Journal Citation Reports, the journal has a 2016 impact factor of 6.032, ranking it 16th out of 192 journals in the category "Clinical Neurology" and 5th out of 60 journals in the category "Peripheral Vascular Disease".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 7.9, ranking it 15th out of 280 journals in the category "Clinical Neurology" and 4th out of 96 journals in the category "Peripheral Vascular Disease".